In the Media

-Diploma Integrative Counselling & Psychotherapy, Cert Adolescents Psychotherapy.
+Diploma Integrative Counselling & Psychotherapy.
+Pre-Accredited Member IACP.

 Joan is passionate about helping people through the difficulties we can experience as humans through life.
 Treating people in a non-judgmental way, and providing the space and warmth for those to express their concerns and begin their healing journey.
 Joan wishes to empower people to love themselves for who they are and know that they are one of a kind.

 Joan is a mother of four grown up children and a new grandmother.
 She has completed her Diploma with Zestlife College and is currently completing her BA (Hons) degree with the IICP College.
 She has gained vast experience throughout her working life from working with teams in the retail and business world to setting up and running a mother and toddler group in her local community.
 In her personal time she enjoys yoga, long walks in the fresh air and cooking.

 Joan believes connecting with and learning from each other enhances our lives and helps us enjoy life to the fullest.